ANSANJAY/GCP/Compute-Engine/01-Compute-Engine-VM-Instances/01-09-VMInstances-Ops-Agent/README.md

   - demo2-opsagent

 ---
-## title: Google Cloud Compute Engine – Ops Agent Overview
+## Title: Google Cloud Compute Engine – Ops Agent Overview
-## description: Understand what Ops Agent is, why it replaces legacy agents, and how it enhances observability on GCP VM instances for logging and monitoring.
+## Description: Understand what Ops Agent is, why it replaces legacy agents, and how it enhances observability on GCP VM instances for logging and monitoring.
 ---

 ## ✅ Step-by-Step Summary